isamess/isamess/README.md

 Hi there!:raising_hand:
 My name is Isabel Mesina
+  <hr></hr>

 🌱About me:
+<br></br>
-I’m just finished my Full Stack Web Developer Bootcamp at Henry.
-I'm looking for a job where I can develop all the knowledge and skills I learned at Henry Bootcamp.
+ I’m a Full Stack Web Developer.
+I like jobs where I can develop all the knowledge and skills I learned at Henry Bootcamp and all the knowledge I learnt by myself and with other partners.
-In my proyects I used several technologies that I've studied.
-I'm still researching and studing new technologies.
-I have an opened and  a problem-solving oriented mind.
+ In our projects we used several technologies.
+I'm always researching and studing new documentation and technologies.
+I have an opened and  a problem-solving oriented mind and I like to find out new solutions.
+  I love to work as collaborate part of a productive team but able to be effectively self-manage in independent projects, too.
-The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, among others and I intend to learn some other more.
+  The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, EmailJS, Toastify among others and I intend to learn some others more.
+ According to my former studies, I'm a Philosophy and Literature teacher, I'm  used to  problems solving and creativity, that is the common thread that links all my knowledge and skills through Art, Philosophy, Literature and Programming.

   <hr></hr>
 📫 How to reach me: